MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Test-CsTeamsUnassignedNumberTreatment.md

 ```

 ## DESCRIPTION
 This cmdlet tests the given number against the created (by using New-CsTeamsUnassignedNumberTreatment cmdlet) unassigned number treatment configurations.
+If a match is found, the matching treatment is displayed.

 ## EXAMPLES